 You are able to eat and drink normally beforehand.

 Take your medicines as normal.
 But if you are taking any blood thinning medicines you might need to stop them before the test.
 Your doctor or nurse will tell you when to stop.

 A nurse will ask you to change into a gown.
 They help you to lie down on the scanner couch and put your arm above your head.

 The test takes about 10 to 15 minutes.

-A sonographer does the scan.
-They put a cold lubricating gel over your underarm area and hold an ultrasound probe on your skin.
+A specialist doctor called a radiologist does the scan.
+They put lubricating gel over your underarm area and hold an ultrasound probe on your skin.
 They move the probe over the skin.

 You might feel a little pressure when they move the probe.
 It shouldn’t hurt.
 Tell them if it is uncomfortable for you.

 Your doctor will take a sample of cells